 Valamar Girandella Maro Suites

-Valamar Girandella Maro Suites is a perfect place to spend family holidays in Croatia all inclusive.
-The hotel is brand new (open in 2018), clean, comfortable, and offers lots of activities for small children.
-Kids and adults alike will like to know that there are heated indoor and outdoor pools at this family hotel Croatia all inclusive.
+The only all-inclusive 5-star hotel in Croatia, Valamar Girandella Maro Suites is a perfect place to spend family holidays.
+The hotel features 149 suites and it offers lots of activities for small children.
+Both, indoor and outdoor swimming pools are heated.

 TUI Family life Bellevue

-The all inclusive formula includes three meals a day, selected local alcohol, soft drinks, coffee and teas throughout the day, and snacks at set hours.
-The hotel has four swimming pools: large active pool with water slides, a splash pool for small children, family pool with seawater, and a seawater relax pool.
+The all-inclusive formula includes three meals a day, selected local alcohol, soft drinks, coffee and teas throughout the day, and snacks at set hours.
+The hotel has four swimming pools: a large active pool with water slides, a splash pool for small children, a family pool with seawater, and seawater relax pool.

 Remisens Hotel Giorgio II

-This newly built all inclusive Croatia hotel located in Opatija features 180 rooms, outdoor swimming pool, pool and lobby bar, and a buffet restaurant.
+This Croatia all inclusive hotel located in Opatija features 180 rooms, an outdoor swimming pool, pool and lobby bar, and a buffet restaurant.

-It's a beautiful, modern design hotel right at the seafront with comfy rooms and great views from the balcony.
-The hotel is in Icici, just few kilometers from Opatija.Check more information and photos here!
+It's a beautiful, modernly designed hotel right at the seafront with comfy rooms and great views from the balcony.

-Dalmatia, a southern coastal region of Croatia, spreading from Zadar to the north to Peljesac peninsula to the south, offers a handful of all inclusive Croatia hotels and resorts.
-A couple of all-inclusive hotels in Croatia are located in Zadar and Makarska area.
+Dalmatia, a southern coastal region of Croatia, spreading from Zadar to the north to the Peljesac peninsula to the south, offers a handful of all inclusive Croatia hotels and resorts.

 Falkensteiner Funimation Borik

-Falkensteiner Funimation Borik has been awarded The most beautiful family club hotel in Croatia by HolidayCheck Awards from 2014 through 2017.
-Their All inclusive Plus offer includes three meals a day, daily refill of mini-bar with soft drinks,
+Their All-inclusive Plus offer includes three meals a day, daily refill of mini-bar with soft drinks,

 snacks at the pool bar throughout the day, afternoon healthy snack served in the SPA zone, midnight snack, and also international alcoholic drinks throughout the day.